emberaine/evenkite/README.md

 To rebase an existing atomic Fedora installation to the latest build:

-- First, rebase to the unsigned image, to get the proper signing keys and policies installed:
+- First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
   rpm-ostree rebase ostree-unverified-registry:ghcr.io/emberaine/evenkite:latest
   ```